timelinize/timelinize/README.md

 NOTE: Setting the `CC` env var to the path of MSYS's MINGW64 gcc isn't sufficient if a different `gcc` is in the `PATH`.
 You will need to _prepend_ the correct gcc folder to the PATH!

+## Download

+You can download prebuilt binaries at the latest [Release action](https://github.com/timelinize/timelinize/actions/workflows/release.yml).
+Click the latest job and then choose the artifact at the bottom of the page that matches your platform.

+[Because of limitations in GitHub Actions](https://github.com/actions/upload-artifact?tab=readme-ov-file#zip-archives), all artifacts get downloaded as a .zip file even though the artifact is already compressed, so you may have to double-extract the download.

+**While Timelinize is in development, it's a good idea to start over with a new timeline repository every time you upgrade your build.
+The schema is still changing!**

+I recommend running from the command line even if you can double-click to run, so that you can see the log/error output.
+Logs are also available in your browser dev tools console.

 ## Build from source